OliEfr/AdblockerGoogleSearch/README.md

 # AdblockerGoogleSearch

 This extension is not available in chrome web store, as manipulating search results does not comply with googles guidelines.

+Also consider removing Ads/Promoted/Trends on your Twitter feed search results via [remove-twitter-social-dilemma](https://github.com/PatrickJS/remove-twitter-social-dilemma)

 If you use Brave Browser [click here](#how-to-install-brave)

 ## How it works
 Removes ads from google search results and moves real results up!